bbhupen/ride-request-api/README.md

 4. Authentication in Routes:
    - After successfull login or registrations a user receives the token, which can be stored on the local storage or somewhere.
 Which later needs to be passed on to the Header with `Token <token>` on the authenticated request routes.
    - Only requests with valid tokens will be allowed access.

+### Usage

+- These models can be used as a foundation for building a ride request system.
+- Users can create ride requests, and drivers can be assigned to those requests.
+- The models provide fields to track the status of requests, driver information, and reviews.
+- Additional functionality, views, and endpoints can be implemented based on the specific requirements of the application.